Privacy Policy

 10. Retention of data

 The Company shall only process your personal data for the period necessary to fulfil the purposes described in this Privacy Policy, in accordance with applicable law and the guidelines issued from time to time by the Data Protection Commissioner’s Office.
 We will securely delete or destroy your personal data within defined periods following the end of the business relationship you have with The Company or with a customer of The Company of which you act as a representative, officer, beneficial owner, guarantor or collateral provider.
 Please note that in the case of a pending judicial process and a legal, financial or technical issue in progress, the relevant personal data will be retained until the final judgment is given or a solution is reached.
+At that point, the retention periods of our policies shall come into effect.

 11. Your data subject rights